HelenEmmett/helen-masonry-image-gallery/README.md

 # helen-masonry-image-gallery
- A masonry image gallery built with vanilla javascript.
+A responsive masonry image gallery built with vanilla javascript.

+## Goals

+- Enhance my understanding of javascript

 ## Notes on gallery logic